mrsciphy/Insightopia-/README.md

 •	What is the overall efficiency of the manufacturing line (productive time vs. downtime)?

 Team Members:
-Mohamed Abdelghaffar (The leader)
+Mohamed Abdelghaffar (The leader) -
-Madonna Wadeaa
+Madonna Wadeaa -
-Yasser Mabrouk
+Yasser Mabrouk-
-Saif Tarek
+Saif Tarek.